koolskateguy89/arduino_21coa202_cw/doc.md

 ```

 But I think using a linked-list should be more memory-efficient, at least for a small number of entered values.

+### Exponential Moving Average

+Using a close estimation for the average makes sense as getting the average is the output, the implementation is abstracted away.

+It makes sense to do as you won't be able to store the 64 most recent values anyway, and thus calculating the average of the e.g. 32 most recent values will be as estimate for the average of the 64.
+So a compromise has to be made of estimating

 ## NAMES